federatedmedia/cronviz/README.md

 durationEvent must equal true. title_prefix can be defined as any string.
 Color and class are optional.

+## Shortcomings

+- Unfortunately there's no simple way to know what time a job *finishes* short of altering the crontab command or the job it fires.
+Minus that, cronviz can only tell you what time a job has *started*.

+- Date generation should be faster.

-## NEXT STEPS
+## Next steps

 - Timezone is currently hardcoded and, all things remaining static, is effectively transparent as long as the server's timezone is yours.
 It would be nice to allow an offset parameter so that someone in Pacific could view an Eastern server's crontab translated to their local time.

-- Excessively lengthy cron commands -- ````"/usr/bin/bash /full/path/to/script.sh >> /some/output/path.log 2>> /some/error/path.log"```` -- can uglify the resulting graph display.
+- Exceedingly lengthy cron commands such as ````"/usr/bin/bash /full/path/to/script.sh >> /some/output/path.log 2>> /some/error/path.log"```` can uglify the resulting graph display.
 It might be possible to find a simple way to allow specifying which bits of the cron command are used as the resulting title... possibly via comments in the crontab file?